midnightntwrk/midnight-architecture/components/Indexer/README.md

 ### Block explorers

 A block explorer will typically allow users to find blocks by their hash or height, find transactions by hash, or get a contract state by address.
-PubSub-Indexer allows for simply doing these kind of queries and getting an immediate response.
+Indexer allows for simply doing these kind of queries and getting an immediate response.

 ### Midnight Node